 Wynkin', Blinkin' and Nod - 1973

 I rejoined Jim Metcalf who had formed this group and went on the road playing Ramada Inns in the East, Midwest and South.

 Jim Metcalf (drums/vocals), Gene Dauster (bass/vocals), Laura Yocum (vocals), Jim Gross (piano), Ken Schilling (Hammond B3 & guitar)

 Jim Gross replaced our original piano player Charlie Title.
 Stan Eto (guitar/vocals) later replaced Jim Gross.

 Laura Yocum joined the Serendipity Singers in the '80s (watch a classic old video) and married producer David McKenzie.

-Laura McKenzie recently hosted "2010 - The World's Funniest Moments" TV show with Eric Estrada.
+Laura McKenzie is currently hosting "2010 - The World's Funniest Moments" TV show with Eric Estrada.

 Full Sail - late 1973